-4.0 EIS and Preliminary Engineering Phase
+4.0 Draft EIS and Preliminary Engineering Phase

-The alternatives that passed the screening process (WA1, WB1, WB2, WB3, and WB4) will be further developed through preliminary engineering to support detailed analysis in the EIS.
+The alternatives that passed the screening process (WA1, WB1, WB2, WB3, and WB4) will be further developed through preliminary engineering to support detailed analysis in the Draft EIS.
 The preliminary engineering phase will include additional design work to provide details such as horizontal and vertical alignments, right-of-way needs, intersection design, pedestrian and bicycle accommodations, access design, and potential drainage designs including stormwater management.
 Access design will include road, driveway, or parking lot revisions for properties intersected by an alternative.
-All five alternatives will be designed to a similar level of detail.
+UDOT is working closely with Heber City and Wasatch County to stay current on approved development plans, new conservation easements, the City's proposed expansion of the airport runway protection zone, and transportation access needs.
+All five alternatives will be refined based on the latest information where feasible and will be designed to a similar level of detail following UDOT design standards.